chriseppstein/chriseppstein.github.com/_source/_posts/2010-08-02-sass-extend-challenge.markdown

 #### Overly Generic Classnames with Multiple Meanings

-Even if nested selector extend a class that is similarly nested, if you that class is an overly generic class name, you might end up rewriting more selectors than you intended.
+Consider a nested selector that extends a class that is similarly nested.
+If  that class is an overly generic class name that is reused for a different purpose, you might end up rewriting more selectors than you intended.
 Example:

     .clear { clear: both; }